Bi-Encoder Cascades for Efficient Image Search: Conclusion

 \section{Conclusion}

-Our experiments show that \Cref{alg:cascadedsearch} can lower lifetime computational search costs by over 3x at no reduction in search quality.
-At the same time, we show that deeper model cascades can mitigate the increase in latency of early queries.
+We have introduced model cascades that reduce the lifetime computational search costs of BE TIR systems under the $p$-small-world search scenario.
+Our experiments show that \Cref{alg:cascadedsearch} can lower costs by over 6x at no reduction in search quality.
+At the same time, deeper model cascades can mitigate the increase in latency of early queries, which is especially important for expensive modern neural encoders.
+Anecdotal evidence supports our choice of $p = 10\%$.
+With that said, practical search scenarios likely vary in $p$ and achieve accordingly different speedups.

-However, single-digit speedups may not sufficiently reduce computational costs to economically rank large-scale image databases with expensive transformer-based BEs.
+Single-digit speedups may not sufficiently reduce computational costs to economically rank large-scale image databases with expensive neural BEs.
 Instead, a practitioner may use traditional search engines to retrieve the top-$k$ images and apply a neural search cascade on top of it.
-This heterogeneous cascade may offer a viable path towards the integration of state-of-the-art neural networks with established image search platforms.
+This heterogeneous cascade may offer a viable path towards integrating state-of-the-art neural networks with established image search platforms.

-It is important to note that all our observations rely on \cref{ass:search}.
-While we have provided anecdotal evidence to support our choice of the lifetime return fraction as $f = 10\%$, different search scenarios likely vary in $f$ and achieve accordingly different speedups.